shopware/docs/guides/plugins/plugins/framework/data-handling/add-custom-complex-data.md

 In this guide we'll name our table `swag_example`, you'll find this name a few more times in here, so make sure to remember that one.

-As already mentioned in the prerequisites, creating a database table is done via plugin migrations \[PLACEHOLDER-LINK: Plugin migrations\], head over to this guide to understand how this example works.
+As already mentioned in the prerequisites, creating a database table is done via plugin migrations [Plugin migrations](../../plugin-fundamentals/database-migrations.md), head over to this guide to understand how this example works.

 {% code title="<plugin root>/src/Migration/Migration1611664789Example.php" %}
 ```php